-The Josemaria copper-gold project is located approximately 10km from Chilean border and 140km from Copiapo, Chile.
+The Josemaria copper-gold project is located approximately 10km from the Chilean border and 140km from Copiapo, Chile.
 The deposit remains open to the south and is hosted under a thick cover of post-mineral volcanic rocks.

 The copper-gold mineralisation at the mine is hosted within a Miocene porphyry system, which is estimated to have formed approximately 24.7 million years ago.
 It features copper and gold mineralisation associated with the upper parts of the potassic alteration zone.

-The project hosts chalcopyrite and pyrite plus minor bornite through the potassic zone, while quartz–magnetite and chalcopyrite veining is also identified within the main mineralised zone.
+The copper-gold project hosts chalcopyrite and pyrite plus minor bornite through the potassic zone, while quartz–magnetite and chalcopyrite veining is also identified within the main mineralised zone.

 Conventional open-pit mining method, involving drilling and blasting followed by loading and hauling by autonomous trucks, will be employed at the Josemaria copper-gold project.

-Conventional flotation process will include rougher scavenger flotation, regrinding, and three stages of cleaner flotation to produce a final copper concentrate.
+The conventional flotation process will include rougher scavenger flotation, regrinding, and three stages of cleaner flotation to produce a final copper concentrate.
 The concentrate will then be thickened with flocculant in a high-rate thickener and fed to the agitated copper filtration stock tank.